BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

-# Rapid introduction to Modern CMake by examples
+# The usage of PUBLIC and PRIVATE keywords in Modern CMake

 The aim of this tutorial is to describe the usage of `PUBLIC` and `PRIVATE` keywords of Modern CMake and clarify the meanings of these keywords.